arinet/gulp-usemin/README.md

 - **pipelineId**: pipeline id for options or *remove* to remove a section
 - **alternate search path**: (optional) By default the input files are relative to the treated file.
 Alternate search path allows one to change that
 - **path**: the file path of the optimized file, the target output
+- **async**: if specified adds the html5 async attribute to the output script tag (only works on build blocks processing script.

 An example of this in completed form can be seen below: